Kamlarp/project-4/README.md

 We use AUC-ROC score for evaluating th best model.
 XGBoost got the best score.
 So we decide to pick XGBoost for further tuning using gridsearch.

 ##### Selecting SMOTE vs Non-SMOTE
-Since the train data is very unbalance, so we decide to test between
+Since the train data is very imbalance, so we decide to test between
     1) model using original data (Non-SMOTE)
     2) model with resampling data (SMOTE).

 The SMOTE one has a better result while train the model.
-However, after using both models to predict and submit to kaggle, Non-SMOTE gave a better score on Kaggle at 0.7068, while SMOTE model is 0.6778.

-##### Error Analysis to explore futher
+##### Feature Importance Analysis to explore futher
-To find out what kind of prediction our model has done, we use the splited test data to check the confusion matrix and the tree
+To find out what kind of prediction our model has done, we check the confusion matrix and the decision tree.

  ![](image/confuse.png)